eleva

 setup(ctx) {

-// Access route params from context
+// Access route params from context (params is a getter, no .value needed)

-const userId = ctx.router.currentParams.value.id;
+const userId = ctx.router.params.id;

 return { userId };